Sup3Legacy/fontsize.nvim/README.md

 - `FontIncrease`: to increase the GUI font size by `step`
 - `FontDecrease`: to decrease it by `step`
 - `FontReset`: to reset the font size to the default value

+## \*line integration

+`require('fontsize').indicator` is a function that outputs a string representing the current fontsize.
+It can be used as a field in e.g. `lualine`.